Please be sure to bring the following completed forms to your first appointment:

-- Anything else you feel is important for your consultation
+- Anything not listed you feel is important for your consultation

 - Any previous pain clinic records

-Plan to arrive approximately 30 MINUTES before your scheduled initial consultation if your paperwork is filled out, or 1 HOUR before if your paperwork is not yet filled out.
+Please plan to arrive 30 minutes prior to your scheduled appointment if your paperwork is filled out, or 1 hour prior to your appointment if your paperwork is not filled out.
 When you arrive, check in with our receptionist.
-A member of the new referral team will then sit down with you to take your photo for our confidential electronic records, and assist you in completing the following:
+A member of the New Patient Referral Team will then sit down with you and take your photo for our confidential electronic records.
+They will then assist you in completing the following:

 - Registration information

 - Medication agreement